 - The occupations frequently appear on published lists of “the best jobs without a college degree.”

 - We focused on those occupations that appeared frequently across several lists.

 - We specifically chose fields that could best be considered semi-professional.
-That means that while they don’t require a four-year degree or higher, they do require at least some form of education, and in most cases, a certification.
-We consider this an important criteria, because career fields with a low entry bar can easily become saturated, forcing pay levels down.
+That means that while they don’t require a four-year degree or higher, they do require at least some form of education and, in most cases, a certification.
+We consider this an important criterion because career fields with a low entry bar can easily become saturated, forcing pay levels down.

 - As the table at the beginning of this guide discloses, statistical information for each of these occupations was obtained from the US Bureau of Labor Statistics, Occupational Outlook Handbook.

 If you’re a high school student, a recent high school graduate, or you’re already in the workforce and looking to make a career change, take a close look at these trade jobs.
 They pay salaries comparable to jobs that require a four-year college degree, but you can enter with just a two-year degree or less.